phaefelfinger/PiwigoDirectoryUploader/README.md

 - Check if an image needs to be uploaded (only md5sum variant currently supported)
 - Upload image and assign it to the album based on the directory structure
 - Upload updated images that changed locally
-- Local metadata storage using sqlite to make change detection easier
+- Local imagemetadata / category storage using sqlite to make change detection easier
 - Rebuild the local metadata database without uploading any pictures.
 Though, The categories get created!
 - Remove images no longer present (configurable)
+- Uses all CPU Cores to calculate initial metadata
+- Upload 4 files in parallel by default (configurable)

 There are some features planned but not ready yet:

-- Optimize performance on initial matadata build up.
-- Upload more than one file at a time
 - Fully support files within multiple albums
 - Specify more than one root path to gather images on the local system
-- Storing categories in the local database
+- Rework source to use go modules

 ## Build and run the application